 - Your head must be centered and facing forward.

-✅ Attire & Accessories
+Attire & accessories

-What to wear for passport photo?
+What to wear for a passport photo?
 It’s best to wear everyday clothes such as a shirt, t-shirt, or v-neck that does not obstruct any part of the face.
 Passport photo clothing requirements are lenient, but here’s what to consider:

 - You should wear everyday attire, avoiding uniforms or camouflage patterns.